 For VAT, the intermediate supplier (B1) records both the Intra-EU acquisition and the intra-EU deliveries.
-This transaction will be also recorded in the recapitulative declaration regarding Intra-EU deliveries and aquisitions of goods (form 390 - VIES) in the box "triangular trade".
+This transaction will be also recorded in the recapitulative declaration regarding Intra-EU deliveries/aquisitions (form 390 - VIES) in the box "triangular trade".
 The intermediate supplier (B1) does not declare for Intrastat since there has been any physical movement of goods in Member State B.